Respect human rights

 Assessing human rights impacts across our markets

-To strengthen our due diligence framework, proactively identify risks, and mitigate potential adverse impacts in our operations and value chain, we have set an ambition to conduct human rights impact assessments (HRIAs) by 2025 in the 10 highest-risk countries in which we operate.
+To strengthen our due diligence framework, proactively identify risks, and mitigate potential adverse impacts along our operations and value chain, we have set an ambition to conduct human rights impact assessments (HRIAs) by 2025 in the 10 highest-risk countries in which we operate.
 Our HRIAs are carried out by independent expert organizations and follow a formal process aligned with the UNGPs.
 They result in tailored action plans, which we implement, monitor, and report on.

 Read the case study here.